anupli/running-ng/docs/src/commands/index.md

 Each of the subcommands that respect is flag will print out the commands to be executed in a child process instead of actually executing them.

 `--version`: print the version number of `running-ng`.

+## Convention
+For each subcommand, the documentation can roughly be divided into two parts, the command line usage and the keys in the config file.

+Unless otherwise specified, the keys specified [here](../references/index.md) are common to all subcommands, with the keys specific to each subcommand documented in their respective documentation.